dEAduction/dEAduction/CONTRIBUTING_V2.md

 > This section is a basic outline of the contribution process.
 If you feel overwhelmed, spend some time inquiring on the internet or contact us (with precise questions).

-Summary:
-1. Choose an existing issue or open one with a contribution idea.
-In this issue, inform us that you would like to contribute so we can discuss.
-2. Make your fork, create your new branch, code, keep up-to-date and push your contribution proposal once you think it is ready.
-3. In the contribution's proposal issue, inform us apes that you think your contribution is ready so we can discuss and potentially ask you to make some changes.
-4. If we approve the final version of the contribution proposition, you may do a pull request.
-We should accept it after a final review.

 ## What to expect?